 The supplied accessories will be suitable for your region, and may differ from those illustrated.

-\The warranty card is only supplied in some specific regions.
+The warranty card and safety manual are only supplied in some specific regions.
 Please consult your dealer for detailed information.

 Optional accessories

 If you need to purchase the accessories listed below, please also contact your local dealer.